 Check out

-The Check Out app allows you to check out items to patrons.
-To check out an item, first locate a patron in the system and then scan/enter an item to borrow.
+The Check out app allows you to check out items to patrons.
+To check out an item, first locate a patron in the system and then scan/enter an item to lend.

 Permissions

-The permissions listed below allow you to interact with the Check out app and determine what you can or cannot do within the app.
-You can assign permissions to users in the Users app.
-If none of these permissions are assigned to a user, then they will be unable to see the Check out app or any related information.
+The permissions / capabilities listed below allow you to interact with the Check out app and determine what you can and cannot do within the app.
+You can assign User roles to users in the Users app, or in the Settings > Authorization roles app.
+You need to assign at least one of the following capabilities to a user to enable the user to see the Check out app or any related information.

-• Check out: All permissions.
-This permission allows the user to check out items to patrons (create new loans).
-However, this permission does not include seeing open loans or requests or seeing the entirety of the user record.
+Check out: All permissions UI-Checkout Data Manage This Capability set allows users to check out items to patrons (create new loans).
+It does not allow users to view open loans or requests or the entire user record.

 Locating a patron in the system